pirafrank/notion-to-jekyll/repo_utils/notion-to-jekyll/README.md

   - `0` means the date will be the current date;
   - a negative number means the date will be the current date minus the number of days;
   - a positive number means the date will be the current date plus the number of days.
+- `SITE_URL` is the URL of the website, including protocol.
+It is used to generate the `permalink` front matter.
+- `SITE_BASEURL` is the base URL of the website, appended to `SITE_URL` above.

 Assets will always be published to the `static/postimages` directory.